-Consolidating and simplifying existing legislation on equality and diversity, The Equality Act 2010 came into force on 1 October 2010.
+Consolidating and simplifying existing legislation on equality, The Equality Act 2010 came into force on 1 October 2010.

-We publish both our equality information and objectives on our Strategies page.
+We publish both our equality information and objectives.

 Aiming to ensure fair treatment for everyone at all times, the act includes legislation which prevents discrimination and harassment against disability, race and sex.
 To achieve this, the act identified 9 protected characteristics which are: